-Analysis of relevant facts in the Case scenarios
+Possible interpretations of the Case scenarios

-- 1. It can be inferred from the scenarios that Sub Co is a wholesale distributor and would therefore not be comparable to a retail company.
-It is possible to categorise the degree of the taxpayer's culpability in the scenarios by considering the following points as the most relevant in the Case scenarios: - 2.
-Case I probably good faith behaviour.
-However, a legitimate question is whether the taxpayer should have known that a retail company was not comparable.
-A further nuance is whether the tax advisor consulted should have known this.
-If these interpretations prevail, then the culpability is made worse. - 3.
+- 1. Case I probably good faith behaviour evidenced by taking expert advice and providing sufficient supporting information or documentation. - 2.
 Case II- it is likely that the taxpayer has been at least negligent if no evidence of arm's length pricing was produced, either to put in place the transfer pricing policy or to justify it during the audit.
-However, the lack of a tax advisor's opinion or economic study is not conclusive when assessing culpability; a taxpayer who accumulated documentation based on internal comparables could be acting in good faith even if those comparables turned out to be incorrect. - 4.
+However, the lack of a tax advisor's opinion or economic study is not conclusive when assessing culpability; a taxpayer who accumulated documentation based on internal comparables could be acting in good faith even if those comparables turned out to be incorrect. - 3.
 Case III there is nothing in this scenario to indicate that the taxpayer has been more or less culpable than in Case II but here a methodology has been selected with no reference to internal comparables nor any economic study or tax advisor's opinion.
-Therefore it is likely that the culpability of the taxpayer is worse than in the previous cases; the precise size of the mark up chosen is not conclusive when considering the culpability once the transfer pricing is shown to be wrong. - 5.
-Case IV here the situation is the same as in Case III (especially if one views the size of the mark up as not conclusive when assessing culpability) until the arbitrary adjustments are made.
+Therefore it is likely that the culpability of the taxpayer is worse than in the previous cases; the precise size of the mark up chosen is not conclusive when considering the culpability once the transfer pricing is shown to be wrong. - 4.
+Case IV - here the situation is the same as in Case III (especially if one views the size of the mark up as not conclusive when assessing culpability) until the arbitrary adjustments are made.
 As the adjustments were arbitrary they were not made to change the transfer pricing in place at the time the transactions took place to arm's length pricing for the tax return.
-The adjustments were made for some other purpose one can assume that it is possible, perhaps likely, that they were made to push profits into a lower taxing country and not in accordance with the arm's length principle.
+The adjustments were made for some other purpose - one can assume that it is possible, perhaps likely, that they were made to push profits into a lower taxing country and not in accordance with the arm's length principle.
 This would affect the culpability of the taxpayer.
 Equally, the adjustments may have taken place so that a sales manager could enjoy a greater salary bonus.
 The facts would have to be examined.
 If the adjustments had not been made arbitrarily but to adjust the profits in line with a documented transfer pricing policy, then the taxpayer would have grounds for arguing a much reduced degree of culpability (perhaps even good faith), even if the transfer pricing policy was later discredited during an audit.
 The mere fact that an adjustment is made to a transacted price should not merit a penalty: the reason for the adjustment needs to be examined.